JacobMDavidson/JacobMDavidson.github.io/_posts/webapps/2016-07-06-aasmsleeptmpro.md

 ### Architecture

 Hosted in an Azure App Service, this project was built in ASP.NET 4.5 using VB.NET and Web Forms.
-The data access layer utilizes ADO.NET to connect to a MS SQL database also hosted on Azure.
+ADO.NET connects the data access layer to a MS SQL database also hosted on Azure.
 SignalR was used for real-time communications, and OpenTok's WebRTC platform formed the basis of the live video interaction.
 MembershipReboot was used for identity management and authentication.

 ### Features